kelc14/trivia-react-app/README.md

-# Getting Started with Create React App
+# Trivia React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

+## About Trivia App

+Test your knowledge and challenge your friends with this addictive trivia app.
+Try your hand at different trivia categories and see how you rank up against users, your friends, and your past performances.

 ## Available Scripts